a-r-t/SER-225-Game-RPG/docs/GameCodeDetails/GameCodeDetailsSubSections/PlayerSubSections/collision-detection.md

 Also, this is always the hardest part about creating a game, and anyone will tell you that writing your own collision detection is the WORST when it comes to platformers and especially with 3D games -- it is difficult, math is involved, and tiny errors randomly creep up just when you finally think you've gotten everything down pact.
 In this game's case, getting proper decimal movement caused me a whole lot of trouble -- and I've even written code like this before for another game!
-It's just hard stuff, but I believe this game's collision detection is in a good state right now (it better be after all the time I put into it).
+It's just hard stuff, but I believe this game's collision detection is in a good flagManager right now (it better be after all the time I put into it).

 ## Player collision detection with Map Tiles